 - Make sure that all your information is up to date.
 This will optimize your customers’ shopping experience by helping them make accurate decisions.
 Think here both of your static information, such as product details, as well as ever-changing inventory information.
 Assign a person to be responsible for each of these adjustments if needed.
 Alternatively, you can also try to connect your web store inventory to your ERP inventory records, so that your web store inventory levels are updated automatically.

 - Illustrate your products using high-quality visuals.
 This will help attract the attention of web store visitors and keep them engaged.
 Take it one step further by using multiple media formats.
-Learn more about optimizing your images and website design.

 Help your customers easily browse through your digital product catalog by offering them the option to filter, refine, and sort your web store product information.
 You can do this by systematically tagging and categorizing all your products.